 The Luxembourg Gardens are located in the heart of Paris’ Left Bank, acting a little bit as “Paris’s lungs”.
 Dating back from the XVIIth century, Luxembourg gardens originally were the gardens of the Luxembourg Palace.
 The latter is today the home of the Senate, but the garden is open to the public.
-If you’re coming to Paris and have the intention to visit the Left Bank of Paris, the Luxembourg gardens are most definitely a must!
+If you’re coming to Paris and have the intention to visit the Left Bank of Paris (more info on our Left Bank walking tour), the Luxembourg gardens are most definitely a must!
 So, today I’m telling you about what to do in Luxembourg gardens!

 Simply walk through the gardens

 The Luxembourg gardens are so enchanting!
 So, the one thing you obviously have to do in the Luxembourg gardens is to stroll inside the gardens and admire their beauty!
 The centre of the park, in front of the Luxembourg palace, can be described as a “French style” garden, with its geometric lines and shapes with flowers, grass and a pond!